 We provide the following services to ensure employers avoid penalties and remain compliant with the ACA.

 Individuals and Small Businesses may be eligible for a tax credit under ACA healthcare reform laws.
 Thus, the credit is applied as a discount on your monthly insurance premium.
 Accordingly, to see if you are eligible for a tax credit, please use the Subsidy Calculator provided by the Health Insurance Marketplace.
 Or, if you are a business, use the Small Business Tax Credit Calculator provided by the Health Insurance Marketplace.
 In any case, both businesses and individuals must purchase benefits through the Health Insurance Marketplace to secure their tax credit.

-EMPLOYERS: Employers who have more than 50 full-time equivalent employees must offer those employees benefits that pay for 60% of the minimum essential benefits.
-Accordingly, if you are in non-compliance, you will incur a penalty of $2,140 per year multiplied by the number of full-time employees, and excludes the first 30 employees.
+EMPLOYERS: For 2022 – Employers who have more than 50 full-time equivalent employees must offer those employees benefits that pay for 60% of the minimum essential benefits.
+Accordingly, if you are in non-compliance, you will incur a penalty of $2,750 per year multiplied by the number of full-time employees, and excludes the first 30 employees.
 Additionally, the penalty is increased each year by the growth in insurance premiums.
-However, note you may also incur a penalty when at least one of your employees receives a premium tax credit in the Health Insurance Marketplace (Exchange).
+However, note you may also incur a penalty ($4,120) for each full-time employee who receives a premium tax credit in the Health Insurance Marketplace (Exchange).

 Your employer paid benefits must comply with the “Essential Benefits” of ACA.
 Specifically, to be in full compliance with the law, your insurance policy must cover at least 60% of the costs of the following essential benefits.
 If you purchase an individual policy from the marketplace, it’s likely that your policy will also contain these benefits.